yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 CoreData has exactly two classes that represent this concept: `NSAttributeDescription` and `NSRelationshipDescription` (both inherit from `NSPropertyDescription`).
 In fact, `NSEntityDescription` is just a container around a set of `NSPropertyDescription` subclasses.
 To create the rules, we would just need to create the appropriate instances of `NSAttributeDescription` and `NSRelationshipDescription` describing our business logic.

 Let's start with the different containers for our `Employee` and `Boss` nodes.
-Each container is identified by her `name` property:
+Each container is identified by its `name` property:

 ```swift
 // Boss Description